 How fashion brands should respond to this gen Z audience research

-Analyzing gen Z fashion trends through Relative Insight Explore and tracking changes in discussion around handpicked themes through Relative Insight Heartbeat allows fashion brands to spot a clear opportunity when targeting Gen Z consumers.
+Analyzing gen Z’s changing attitudes to fashion through Relative Insight Explore and tracking changes in discussion around handpicked themes through Relative Insight Heartbeat allows fashion brands to spot a clear opportunity when targeting gen Z consumers.

 It is clear that discussion surrounding clothes for concerts, festivals and gigs has greatly increased since the beginning of 2022.
 Brands who are agile enough to pivot their gen Z messaging to account for this conversation, and away from more conventional seasonal fashion messaging, will gain an edge.